giuliodondi/kOS-Shuttle_OPS1/README.md

 This mode results invariably in bailout

 - Active from liftoff or until vertical speed decreases to below 400-600 m/s depending on inclination.
+- OMS dumping starts right away even before SRB sep
 - Characterised by a lofted trajectory which must be shallowed to reduce reentry G-forces
-- The Shuttle will steer in-plane and pitch mostly close to horizontal, to gain the most horizontal velocity and centrifugal force
+- After SRB sep, The Shuttle will steer in-plane and pitch mostly close to horizontal, to gain the most horizontal velocity and centrifugal force
 - When the attitude is good, the Shuttle will do the single-engine roll to heads-up
 - When descending and when Equivalent Airspeed rises above 7kn, the External Tank separation sequence is triggered
 - The sequence is called **ET Rate Sep**: establishing a pitch-down rate, then cutting off the engine and separating.
 This sends the ET tumbling away from the Orbiter
 - After ET sep, the Shuttle's attitude is stabilised in the proper attitude for the OPS3 program
 - The **2EO RTLS BLUE** mode is pretty much identical to the nominal **2EO BLUE** one

 If the two engines are lost before SRB sep, the Shuttle will have very little vertical speed and may not have time to roll to heads-up fully.
 In this case MECO is called early and an **ET Immediate Sep** is done instead.

+**Black Zones**
+- Early in the zone there's a risk of External Tank recontact, especially if one of both engines were lost before SRB sep since the Shuttle will be low and slow.
+- Early in the zone the reentry trajectory is very steep and both G and Qbar will be very high
+- sudden 2EO right after SRB sep also incur a risk of CG out of limits

 ### 2EO GREEN